|Brad Cole graciously allowed the use this picture of him from two weeks ago in his 30+ year old L.L. Bean version.|

 In 2009, L.L.
 Bean began offering again the Norwegian Sweater, and this time imported from the same Norwegian factory.
 Some people have asked me, how do these new versions compare to the original?

 As with many others, we have been wearing these sweaters since the mid 1970s.
 We have purchased some in every decade since.
 (All of our sweaters were made in Norway.)
 Over the almost forty years, there have been subtle but noticeable changes.
 (From the comments I have received, I believe quite a few people "notice" the change, but can't articulate the specifics, which I will attempt to do here.)

-The first change I noticed was the shade of Navy.
-The ones from the late 70s were a brighter Navy, and in my opinion, preferable to the newest model.
+The first change noticed was the shade of Navy.
+The ones from the late 70s were a brighter Navy, and one might say, preferable to the newest model.

 |The Navy of the older sweaters (on top) is brighter than the current version.|

 |Both are Men's medium but the original has broader shoulders.
 Chest measurements are the same.|

 |On the left is a 35 year old cuff from the original; in the middle is how the current version looks new; on the right is how the current version looks after some use.|

 |The current version (on right) also has a significant exposed seam.|

 Finally, in this age of the Internet, people who love the European sweaters don’t have to rely any more solely on the US importer L.L.
 Bean.
 Here are some other potential sources of "Norwegian" sweaters.